CAFFEINE LEVEL: Low

 Does White Chai tea have caffeine?

 Any tea that comes from the Camellia Sinensis plant contains caffeine.
-However, a blended white tea, such as this white tea which is blended with apple and pineapple pieces, cloves, dried coconut, cardamom, and red peppercorn, contains a low level of caffeine compared to that of an unblended white tea.
+However, White Chai Spice, which is a blended tea, contains a low level of caffeine compared to that of an unblended white tea.

-Another tip if you are concerned with caffeine levels is to re-brew the same leaves a second time.
-The flavor will be a little less intense with a second infusion, but the caffeine level is reduced.
+TEA TIP: If you are concerned with caffeine levels, re-brew the same leaves a second time.
+The flavor will be a little less intense with a second infusion, but the caffeine level is also reduced.